 "That's where you meet everyone and that's where most events happen.
 My greatest college memories have happened at the Student Center."
 Memories such as Soul Fest in the fall and the Big Bang Fashion and Talent Show that MSU has put on every spring in the Katz Gymnasium since 2009, featuring dancers, music and the latest fashions from local designers.

-Another campus building dedicated to community, active learning and student success is the Science and Integrated Learning Commons (Opening 2019) - a collaborative environment to benefit all students and particularly those majoring in the sciences and health fields.
+Another campus building dedicated to community, active learning and student success is The new Curry College Learning Commons - a collaborative environment to benefit all students and particularly those majoring in the sciences and health fields.

 "The fact that a new state-of-the-art Science building is coming soon is really exciting," says Cotdell who then brings up a great point about true "active learning."